technoon-org/technoon.org/lesson_1/tutorial.md

 * Before we start using Git, we're going to set a few important configuration options.
+  * You may have done some of this configuration previously, but pay attention for anything that you haven't previously set.
 * Open your terminal ("Git Bash" on Windows) and run each of the following configuration commands
 * **For anyone new to using the command-line:** type out one line at a